-1947, German citizen

-Peter Littmann is the Managing Partner of Brandinsider Strategic Brand Consulting GmbH in Hamburg, and since 1993 has been Honorary Professor in the Marketing Faculty of the University of Witten/Herdecke (Germany).
+1947, German citizen Term of office 2007-2009, first elected in 2006; Peter Littmann is the Managing Partner of Brandinsider Strategic Brand Consulting GmbH in Hamburg, and since 1993 has been Honorary Professor in the Marketing Faculty of the University of Witten/Herdecke (Germany).
 He is also a member of the Board of Directors of Nijenrode University, the Netherlands, and a member of the Harvard University Art Museum's Visiting Committee, Cambridge, USA.
-From 1993 to 1997 he was to 1993 for the Managing Board of Hugo Boss AG; prior to this he worked from 1982 to 1993 for the international textiles company Vorwerk & Co, latterly as President and CEO.
+From 1993 to 1997 he was Chairman of the Managing Board of Hugo Boss AG; prior to this he worked from 1982 to 1993 for the international textiles company Vorwerk & Co, latterly as President and CEO.
 Member of the Board of Directors of Bata Shoe Corporation from 1996 to 2005.